root-project/root/graf2d/doc/v600/index.md

     text size was wrong if the font precision was set to 3.
 -   Improve the spacing between lines.
-Due to the way the vertical text centring is done (bounding based) the spacing between lines may appeared irregular in some cases..
+Due to the way the vertical text centring is done (bounding based) the spacing between lines may appeared irregular in some cases.
+-   The error bar in the legend (option "E") didn't have the line attributes when drawn alone (without option "L").

 ### TPie